 There has never been a decade before or since, that has produced so much innovation and creativity regarding the development of popular music.
 This was particularly true in Britain where the "Mersey Sound" led by The Beatles and others, would ensure that British popular music would have a far-reaching influence on the rest of the world.

-The term "Brum Beat" or "Brumbeat" originated in the early 1960s in the wake of the famous "Mersey Sound", later incorrectly described as "Mersey Beat" that came out of Liverpool and was spearheaded by such well known groups as The Beatles and Gerry and the Pacemakers, and The Searchers.
-(Mersey Beat was actually the name of the famous Liverpool publication founded by Bill Harry - see www.mersey-beat.com).
+The term "Brum Beat" or "Brumbeat" originated in the early 1960s in the wake of the famous "Mersey Sound" (later incorrectly described as "Mersey Beat") that came out of Liverpool and was spearheaded by such well known groups as The Beatles, Gerry and the Pacemakers, and The Searchers.
+(Mersey Beat was actually the name of the famous Liverpool music scene and entertainment newspaper founded by Bill Harry - see www.mersey-beat.com)

-Norrie Paramore apparently came up with "Brum Beat" as part of an advertising campaign to promote national interest in the bands he had signed up from Birmingham, but Brum Beat would later become known more for the geographical location that certain groups and performers came from, rather than for a single unifying "sound".
+Norrie Paramor apparently came up with the term "Brum Beat" as part of an advertising campaign to promote national interest in the bands he had signed from Birmingham, but Brumbeat would become known more for the geographical location that certain groups and performers came from, rather than for a single unifying "sound".

 The West Midlands did have its own thriving music scene prior to the Mersey Sound, but few of the local performers were well known outside of the Birmingham area.
-Until recently, most of the local bands of that time were ignored and forgotten unless they had hit records or were in some way connected to a famous group.
+Until fairly recently, most of the local bands of that time were ignored and forgotten unless they had hit records or were in some way connected to a famous group.

-Some of the bands listed in the MAIN INDEX (such as the ones mentioned above) will be well known to most music fans and much information can be found about them, but for many of the others, little is known although they were still very much a part of the scene from which a lot of famous names have emerged.
+Some of the bands listed in the MAIN INDEX (such as the ones mentioned above) will be well known to most music fans and much information can be found about them, but for many of the others, little was known although they were still very much a part of the scene from which a lot of famous names have emerged.

 www.brumbeat.net should be regarded as a "work in progress" and will be updated periodically.

 Many thanks to Mike Lavender and Laurie Hornsby at TGM Ltd. for allowing some of the images that appear in the book Brum Rocked! to be used on this site.
-Thanks also to those who have submitted previously unpublished photos from their private collections.
+Thanks also to all those who have submitted previously unpublished photos from their private collections.